Genetic Algorithm

 Disadvantages —

-It cannot handle complex route navigation, e.g., if there’s a landmass in between the waypoints.
+It cannot handle complex route navigation, e.g., if there’s a landmass in between the waypoints, the patched route will violate constraints and will be discarded during evaluation.
 It is left to the calling function to update the waypoints.

 Isofuel Algorithm